logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 +--------------------------------+
 ```

-So to pick key corresponding to maximum value apply `ArgMax` aggregation operation to `key -> value` pair.
+To select the key corresponding to the maximum value, apply the `ArgMax` aggregation operation to the `key -> value` pair.

-Example: Selecting wisest person in each city.
+Example: Selecting the wisest person in each city.
 ```
 Human(name: "Socrates", iq: 250, year_of_birth: -470, location: "Athens");
 Human(name: "Aristotle", iq: 240, year_of_birth: -384, location: "Athens");